YangLabHKUST/MR-APSS/README.md

 ```

 # An example
-To have a quick look at the MRAPSS, run
+To have a quick look at the MRAPSS, run the following example using the data we have prepared.
 ```{r}
 library(MRAPSS)
 exposure = "LDL-C"